Sioux Empire Fair Back on Track After Heavy Rain

 Scotty McCreery takes the stage after opening act Chancey Williams and the Younger Brothers Band.
 The concert is free with paid admission to the fair, which is $10.00 for adults, $5.00 for children ages 6 to 12, and free for kids five and under.

-Upcoming preformers include PopRocks and HairBall on Sunday August 5, Josh Turner August 6, Trace Adkins August 7, Casey Donahue August 8, Michael Ray and Blackhawk August 9, Gabriel "Fluffy" Iglesias August 10, and the PRCA Rodeo August 11.
+Upcoming performers include PopRocks and HairBall on Sunday, August 5, Josh Turner August 6, Trace Adkins August 7, Casey Donahue August 8, Michael Ray and Blackhawk August 9, Gabriel "Fluffy" Iglesias August 10, and the PRCA Rodeo August 11.

 See Also: